gbisaga/devops/aws-devops-multi-azregion.md

 ### Multi-region CloudFormation StackSets: Deploying an application across multiple regions and accounts
 - Create/update/delete stacks across multi-account, region, organizational units
 - KEY IDEA When you see "global deployment" think StackSets and CodePipeline (see below)
+- Two user/roles involved
-- Two user/roles involved: Administrator to create StackSet, trusted account to modify and delete (I don't understand this???)
+  - Administrator to create StackSet
+  - Author of template (“trusted acct”??)
 - When you update a StackSet, all associated stacks are updated
 - Can set maximum concurrent actions (how many account/regions at a time, # or %), failure tolerance before rollback (# or %)
 - Can add new stack instances or delete instances to existing StackSets